 - Once you discover that you lost your videos, make an encrypted or unencrypted iTunes backup.
 If you have an older backup, and want to avoid overwriting it, make a copy of your older iTunes backup, before generating a new one.

 - Download, install and open the iPhone Backup Extractor.
-The free version will help you extract four files.
-For more files, consider upgrading to a Home subscription.
+The Lite version will help you extract four files.
+For more files, consider upgrading to a Basic subscription.

 - Select the iTunes backup which is most likely to contain deleted videos.

 - In "Overview" mode you'll see a list with different options.
 "Videos" is what you need, so click on it and choose to retrieve your video files grouped by albums or individually.
 Select a folder to recover your videos to and click confirm.

 Your deleted videos will be recovered in your chosen folder.
 Notice that if you choose to recover the files grouped by album, you'll find a directory labeled "Recently deleted" in the extraction folder.
 This is the place where you'll find all your deleted videos from your iPhone or iPad.

 Recover deleted videos from iCloud